 Since the release of 100% secure search, the concept of SEO has changed completely.
 Now, you can’t see the keyword data or know for sure which keyword is driving your traffic.
 Google has already started delivering most of Organic traffic in No provided but you can still see some data.
 Keyword data will completely disappear in next few weeks.

 So what should your strategy be now?
 The answer is it depends on what you want to achieve as a business.
 As a car dealer, you want to sell cars and need more views per vehicle.
 So you should look at how to drive more visitors back to your site and find out how many are actually viewing your cars.

-Now the SEO strategy is more about building the right content on your website that not just keep attracting new customers but also keep your visitors there for as long as possible, and direct them towards your conversion page (e.g. Vehicle Detail Page)
+Now the SEO strategy for 100% Secure Search is more about building the right content on your website that not just keep attracting new customers but also keep your visitors there for as long as possible, and direct them towards your conversion page (e.g. Vehicle Detail Page)